pce-devel/Etripator/README.md

 The configuration file is a standard **CFG**/**INI** file.

-Each section starts with the name of the output file between square brackets.
 The supported fields are :
  * **filename** *(mandatory)* : name of the output file.
 If multiple sections have the same output filename, their output will be appended to that file.
 On the other hand, note that the output file will be overwritten at each session.

  * **type** *(mandatory)* : values are **code**, **bin_data** or **inc_data**.